 Durability Factor

-Not only do the granite countertops pass the eye test for appeal and beauty, it also adds a more durable fixture to your kitchen.
+Not only do the granite countertops pass the eye test for appeal and beauty, but they also add a more durable fixture to your kitchen.
 Granite countertops are harder and stronger and the long-term durability of the granite makes it that much more appealing to both the homeowner and the home builders.

 It has a longer shelf life than traditional laminate countertops so you won’t see any scratches or rings.
 More times than not, you will never be replacing your granite countertops, as it generally lasts a lifetime.